tomi/confconf/packages/confconf/README.md

 - envConfig : Load configuration from the environment variables
 - staticConfig : Provide configuration using static value
+- devOnlyConfig : Provide a static value configuration that is loaded only when NODE_ENV=development

 In addition these are coming available soon: